Natural Gas From Start to Finish

 What is Natural Gas?

-Natural gas is a naturally occurring hydrocarbon gas.
-This gas was formed from decomposing plants and animals buried under layers of sedimentary rock called reservoirs.
-Over millions of years, intense heat and pressure helped transform this organic matter into what we know today as natural gas.
-While natural gas is made up of varying amounts of hydrocarbons like pentane, ethane, propane and butane, gas that is mainly composed of methane is called dry gas.
-Wet gas is formed of compounds like ethane and butane in addition to methane.
-These other NGLs can be separated and sold for various uses like producing plastic.
-The reservoirs in which natural gas can be found sometimes also contain water and crude oil.
-The natural gas found here is called associated gas.
-Non-associated gas occurs in gas-only reservoirs separate from crude oil, which is the majority of natural gas in the United States.
+Natural gas is a naturally occurring hydrocarbon gas formed from decomposing plants and animals buried under layers of sedimentary rock called reservoirs.
+Over millions of years, intense heat and pressure transformed this organic matter into what we know today as natural gas.
+While natural gas is made up of varying amounts of hydrocarbons like pentane, ethane, propane, and butane, gas mainly composed of methane is called dry gas.
+Wet gas is formed of compounds like ethane and butane in addition to methane — these other natural gas liquids can be separated and sold for various uses, like producing plastic.

 Where is Natural Gas Found?

-Natural gas is found in 32 states across the US, including Ohio.
-Most of Ohio’s natural gas comes from Utica Shale rock, a reservoir of porous rock located deep beneath the surface across several states including Ohio, New York, Pennsylvania, West Virginia and even parts of Canada.
-Here, horizontal drilling and hydraulic fracturing are two main methods used to extract natural gas.
+Natural gas is found in 32 states across the U.S., including Ohio.
+Most of Ohio's natural gas comes from Utica Shale rock — a reservoir of porous rock located deep beneath the surface across several states including Ohio, New York, Pennsylvania, West Virginia, and parts of Canada.
+Natural gas can also be found deep beneath the ocean floor and is extracted by offshore drilling, most of which in the United States occurs in the Gulf of Mexico.

 How is Natural Gas Extracted?